Worker Burnout:Tick, tick, tick . . Kaboom!

 The drive for better margins in a low inflation economy has forced many companies to cut staff.
 But as people leave, the work remains.
 Employees who get to keep their jobs find they have more work and fewer resources.

-A recent issue of Personnel Journal reported on this with the following statistics:
+An issue of Personnel Journal reported on this with the following statistics:

 - 95% of employees work longer than the standard 40-hour work week.